 Because hand-dug wells lack concrete liners, they are vulnerable to contamination from garbage and other pollutants seeping in.
 Because traditional wells lack pumps, women must pull water up by hand, which is a strenuous and time-consuming task.

-Existing wells are widely scattered—so that women and children may spend hours and travel many kilometers a day just to provide water for their homes.
+Existing wells are widely dispersed, requiring women and children to spend hours and travel hundreds of kilometers each day only to supply water for their families.

-A proliferation of modern drilled wells and pump systems can alleviate many of these problems, but most communities lack the resources to fund drilled wells or to purchase and maintain pumps.
+Many of these issues can be alleviated by a proliferation of modern drilled wells and pump systems, but most towns lack the financial resources to fund drilled wells or purchase and maintain pumps.

-In recent years, international organizations like UNICEF and the World Bank have been able to help.
+International agencies such as UNICEF and the World Bank have been able to assist in recent years.

-The establishment of more modern wells is easing the health crisis caused by lack of clean potable water.
-It is also changing communities for the better.
+The construction of more modern wells is helping to alleviate the health issue caused by a lack of safe drinking water.
+It’s also having a positive impact on communities.

-Localized pumps relieve women and children of the water-carrying burden that consumes so much of their time and energy.
-With water accessible close to home, women and children have time to pursue their educations or other economic opportunities.
-Many community source pumps are intentionally located near schools, providing an added incentive for children to attend classes near the source of their family’s water.
+Women and children are relieved of the burden of transporting water, which takes up so much of their time and energy.
+Women and children have more time to pursue their educations or other economic possibilities now that water is readily available near to home.
+Many community source pumps are strategically placed near schools to encourage students to attend lessons near the source of their family’s water.